Louise Bundy: Ted Bundy’s mother.

 “It’s a three-ring circus, and we didn’t feel the agony we would go through by going down there would compensate for a few minutes of talking to Ted through glass.
 And he also felt that way too.”

-After Ted’s death, Louise and Johnnie Bundy decided to lay low and avoid the media, hoping to regain some sort of normalcy for themselves and their other children.
+Following Ted’s death, Louise and Johnnie Bundy lay low and avoided the media, hoping to regain some sort of normalcy for themselves and their other children.

 For the next two decades, they remained in Tacoma, despite the unpleasant looks that they sometimes got from members of the public.

-On December 23rd, 2012, Louise Bundy passed away following a long illness.
+On December 23rd, 2012, Louise passed away following a long illness.
 She was 88 years old.